 GASB has issued Statement 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will improve financial reporting by providing users of financial statements with more relevant information about capital assets and the cost of borrowing for a reporting period.
 The resulting information also will enhance the comparability of information about capital assets and the cost of borrowing for a reporting period for both governmental activities and business-type activities.
-The District is currently studying the Statement and plans on adoption if and when required, which will be for the June 30, 2021 financial statements.
+The District is currently studying the Statement and plans to adopt it when required, which will be for the June 30, 2022 financial statements.

-GASB has issued Statement 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, which will improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information of certain component units.
-The District is currently studying the Statement and plans on adoption if and when required, which will be for the June 30, 2020 financial statements.
+GASB has issued Statement 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, which will improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and will improve the relevance of financial statement information of certain component units.
+The District is currently studying the Statement and plans to adopt it when required, which will be for the June 30, 2021 financial statements.